MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 - command line:  ```scp``` or ```rsync```
 - GUI-based: Open OnDemand, CyberDuck, MobaXterm
-- GridFTP for large datasets : Globus
+- For large datasets : Globus

-## Get familar with Open OnDemond
+## What is Open OnDemond(OOD)
+- OOD is an open-source web portal for HPC centers to provide users with an easy-to-use web interface to HPC clusters.
+- Web-based, doesn't require the installation of client software on your local machine.
+- Easy to use and simple to learn.
+- The easiest way to run GUI applications remotely on a cluster.

 Install R package